 Melatonin can be helpful for jet lag or trouble falling asleep with short-term use.
 Side effects include headaches and daytime sleepiness.
 Valerian is not recommended for people with liver issues.2,3

-Things to know about OTC sleep aids
+What to know about OTC sleep aids?

 In general, the benefits of sleeping pills are limited for most people.
 Only one-third of people in the Consumer Reports survey reported good sleep on the nights they took sleeping aids.1

 These drugs should not be taken while drinking alcohol.
 This is because these drugs may increase the effects of alcohol and potentially depress your system too much.2,3